zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 | `torch.nn.AvgPool2d` | `torch.nn.AvgPool2d` + `brevitas.quant.QuantIdentity` |
 | `torch.nn.ReLU`      | `brevitas.quant.QuantReLU`                            |

-Furthermore, some PyTorch operators (from the PyTorch functional API), require a `brevitas.quant.QuantIdentity` to be applied on their inputs.
+Some PyTorch operators (from the PyTorch functional API), require a `brevitas.quant.QuantIdentity` to be applied on their inputs.

 | PyTorch ops that require QuantIdentity       |
 | -------------------------------------------- |